norskgjeld/dokumentasjon-test/docs/consent/README.md

 ## 3.2 - /.well-known/openid-configuration

-The OpenID-configuration returns metadata which can be used to configure you client library.
+The OpenID-configuration returns metadata which can be used to configure your client library.

 _**Example request**_